|Clubhouse and Ingleside Racetrack, 1912 <> 2012|

-The picture below shows the clubhouse behind the house on Urbano.
+The pictures above and below show the clubhouse behind the house on Urbano.

 These views from the east cannot be duplicated now, as there are many trees and houses in the way.
 The fence is part of the tennis court.
 The building under construction is on the south side of Cerritos Ave.

-The view looking south on Moncada Way has Merced Ridge in the background.
+The view looking south on Moncada Way has Merced Heights in the background.
 The view looking north across the former racetrack shows Mt.
 Davidson.

 View looking northeast from the Sundial.
 The Clubhouse at night.

 |In the 1910's and 20's, URICO (the Urban Realty Improvement Company) used the racetrack clubhouse, then also called the Ingleside Terraces Clubhouse, as a sales office.

 The Ingleside Terraces Improvement Club met at the Clubhouse, 85 Cerritos Avenue.
 In the 1930's, the sales office was no longer needed as most of the contruction in Ingleside Terraces was completed.